Earn your Doctorate of Education of Leadership & Higher Education – online

-Dr. Shelbee NguyenVoges is Associate Professor of Education and the Director of the Master of Arts Program in Educational Innovation.
+Dr. Shelbee NguyenVoges is Associate Professor of Education.
 She has more than ten years of teaching experience in adult and higher education contexts.
 Her research explores the practice of adult learning theory targeting experiential learning, narrative, critical reflection, and sociocultural influences on study abroad participation.

 Rob Robinson, Ph.D. is a Senior Director at Blackboard, an educational technology company.
 In this role, Rob works directly with colleges and universities on strategic issues.
 In addition, he is a primary contributor to their Center for Advancing Learning, a policy and analysis hub.

 From 2012 to 2021 he was Senior Principal Strategy Consultant at Civitas Learning where he worked with colleges and universities to help them leverage data analytics to further their mission of student success, with a specific focus on change management and institutional culture.

 Before joining Civitas Learning, Rob was a Principal Strategist at Blackboard, a position in which he provided strategic consulting services to higher education clients in the US and abroad.